 In fact, termites are more likely to damage your home than fire, flood, or other natural calamities.
 However, termite attack is not covered by your typical home insurance.
 Therefore, a small annual investment in termite inspections will help to keep your property free of termites and maintain its value.

-Contact us at 1800 737 876 or fill out our online form if you need a professional inspector to perform a home inspection.
+Contact us at 1800 737 876 or fill out our online form if you need a professional inspector to perform a home inspection or termite treatment in Melbourne.
 Protect your house by scheduling a termite inspection today!